DJustConnect/samples/README.md

 ### Event Types

-Besides API endpoints DJustConnect also supports push events or event types as we call them.
+Besides API endpoints DjustConnect also supports push events or event types as we call them.
 These are notifications that your API can send to the consumers.

-To do this you will need to configure your event types during your API registration in the DJustConnect portal.
+To do this you will need to configure your event types during your API registration in the DjustConnect portal.
 You will then receive [Azure event grid](https://docs.microsoft.com/en-us/azure/event-grid/) topic credentials which you can use to connect and send the event types to.

 In the PushNotificationController you can see an example of how to make the connection and send the event.